sneseric/Student-Task-Manager/README.md

    ```

-5. **Edit this code int he app.py file for your local MySQL credentials**
+5. **Edit this code in The app.py file for your local MySQL credentials**

    ```
    user="root",